teknoboten/soTiny/README.md

 # It's So Tiny!!! 🐇

-SoTiny is a "full stack web application" built with Node and Express.
+*It's So Tiny!* is a "full stack web application" built with Node and Express.
 Use it to make your URLS sooooo tiny.

 ## Final Product